GoldenExperienceR/TRKJON002-EEE4113F-PROCESSING-MONITORING-SUBYSTEM-/README.md

 | **System Layer**      | `firmware_types.h`                                        | Defines shared firmware data structures and type definitions.                                               |
 | **System Layer**      | `system_data.cpp` / `system_data.h`                       | Stores and manages globally shared system state and runtime data.                                           |

-The tables below give information on the statemachine impleantation seen in the apllication layer.
+The tables below give information on the statemachine implementation seen in the apllication layer.
 This defines the operational logic of the entire system.

 | State    | Description                                                                                                                                                                  |
 | -------- | ---------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |